kubernetes/kubernetes/docs/kubectl.md

 #### config set-context
 Sets a context entry in .kubeconfig

-		Specifying a name that already exists overwrites that context entry.
+	Specifying a name that already exists will merge new fields on top of existing values for those fields. e.g.
+		kubectl config set-context gce --user=cluster-admin
+		only sets the user field on the gce context entry without touching other values.

 Usage:
 ```
-  kubectl config set-context name [flags]
+  kubectl config set-context name [--cluster=cluster-nickname] [--user=user-nickname] [--namespace=namespace] [flags]

  Available Flags:
       --alsologtostderr=false: log to standard error as well as files